viktormelnychuk/timeoff-tests/NOTES.md

 # Notes
-1. Use same logger. in each class
-2. Create common assertions in the `BaseTest.java` class
-3. Write test cases to automate
+1. Write test cases to automate
     * Login as admin (verify admin site loads)
     * Login as non-admin (verify admin site loads)
     * Try to login as deactivated user
+2. Prepare poll of 2 or 3 drivers to get from so they are prepared when user tries to run tests